jayteesanchez/jayteesanchez.github.io/readme.md

 ###AS A PLAYER...
 - [ ] I want to have 2 players

-- [ ] I want matched cards flip back over
+- [ ] I want to see an image total of matches

 - [ ] I cant click the matched card after match has been made

-- [ ] I want to see a display whos turn it is
+- [X] I want to see a display whos turn it is

 - [ ] I want to see a running total of matches to see whos winning
+- [X] I want not Matches to flip back over

 ###AS A DEVELOPER...

-- [ ] I want a win to play a Jurassic Park theme
+- [X] I want to play a Jurassic Park theme
 - [X] Need to create initial Game board with images 	(Jul 7)
-- [X] Need to create even listeners to changes images (Jul 7)
+- [X] Need to create event listeners to change images 	(Jul 7)
 - [X] Create Game Logic (Jul 7)